fsvreddit/hive-protect/README.md

 # Hive Protector

 A Reddit app that can be used to ban, report or remove content from users of "undesirable" subreddits from participating in another.
-Heavily inspired by SafestBot.
+Originally inspired by SafestBot.

 ### Detection Options